Whoaa512/starred/README.md

 - [stepchowfun/tagref](https://github.com/stepchowfun/tagref) - Tagref helps you manage cross-references in your code.
 - [jamesmcm/vopono](https://github.com/jamesmcm/vopono) - Run applications through VPN tunnels with temporary network namespaces
 - [liljencrantz/crush](https://github.com/liljencrantz/crush) - Crush is a command line shell that is also a powerful modern programming language.
-- [dandavison/delta](https://github.com/dandavison/delta) - A syntax-highlighting pager for git, diff, grep, and blame output
+- [dandavison/delta](https://github.com/dandavison/delta) - A syntax-highlighting pager for git, diff, grep, rg --json, and blame output
 - [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.
 - [uber/piranha](https://github.com/uber/piranha) - A tool for refactoring code related to feature flag APIs
 - [bootandy/dust](https://github.com/bootandy/dust) - A more intuitive version of du in rust